TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 ## Tightrope

-I was still a teenager at the time, and I found it very tricky to manage Tightrope at the same time as all the other [stuff I was dealing with](https://www.todepond.com/wikiblogarden/health/conversion-therapy/).
+I was still a teenager, and I found it very tricky to manage Tightrope at the same time as all the other [stuff I was dealing with](https://www.todepond.com/wikiblogarden/health/conversion-therapy/).

 I was struggling to get any updates out, and I was doing a bad job at moderating the forum.
 People were being arseholes to each other, and I should have immediately banned them instead of thinking "i can fix him".